 Hopefully you chose the apple instead of the donut.
 The apple has around 80 calories and lots of vitamins, fiber and phytochemicals.
 The fiber in the apple will fill your stomach and keep you satisfied until dinner.

 The donut has calories.
 Lots of calories.
 In fact, the donut has more than 200 calories, but it doesn't have many nutrients.
 There's only about one gram of fiber -- it won't keep you feeling full either.
 Eating a sugary donut can easily lead to eating a second one, and possibly a third.
 Sure it tastes good, but your body might pay quite a price later, for this immediate gratification.

 Compare nutrient density using the amount of calories in the food by weight or volume, or you can compare by portion size.
 For example, compare a cup of carrot slices to four saltine crackers.
 Both snacks have about 50 calories, but the carrots have many more nutrients for the same number of calories.
 The carrots are nutrient dense; the crackers are energy-dense.
-This is important for people on weight-loss diets.
-Foods that are low in calories, but high in fiber and other vitamins, can help you lose weight.

 Other nutrient-dense superfoods include salmon, tuna, trout, low-fat dairy products, oatmeal and whole grains, soy, dry beans sand even some fortified foods.
 On the other hand, energy-dense, nutrient-poor foods include things that are high in sugar and fat such as refined white breads, pasta, pastries, processed lunch meats and cheeses, ice cream, candy, soda, potato chips and corn chips.
 In other words, junk food.